Community in the Midst of Crisis: The PNA’s Response

 We started a gift card drive to help folks in the community that need the most support.
 So far, we’ve collected $4,430 worth of cards.

-We’ve been collecting and distributing masks to our volunteers and community members who need them – nearly 250 masks have been donated and distributed so far.
+We’ve been collecting and distributing masks to our volunteers and community members who need them – over 300 masks have been donated and distributed so far.

-Also, since the Phinney Center is closed, our Facilities Director Eric noticed that our regulars had no place to charge their phones.
+Also, when the Phinney Center was closed, our Facilities Director Eric noticed that our regulars had no place to charge their phones.
 So, he pulled out an extension cord to offer a ‘charging station‘ to those who otherwise don’t have access.
 Seemingly small things can make a big difference to those who need them.

 Have an idea or two about how you’d like us to see us connect the community virtually?
 Drop us a line!